 Click to find out if there will be fire retardants in your mattress.

-Click here to read more about fire retardants.
+Click here to read more about The Truth About Flame Retardants In Mattresses.

-Click here to read more about wool the natural flame retardant.
+Click here to read more about Is Wool A Natural Fire Retardant?.

-Click if you want more information on Bed Bugs.
+Click if you want more information on Can Bed Bugs Live In Organic Mattresses?.

 Click to read about types of organic mattress ingredients.